 They’re a soft and chewy peanut butter cookie, kind of like a chocolate chip cookie, but with peanut butter added to make them even better.
 I like topping them with a sprinkle of sea salt as well to give them just a little saltiness that balances the sweet cookies perfectly.

-While Craig and I were back in Virgina we stopped at a Farmer’s Market and purchased fresh fruits and vegetables and Grandma’s Peanut Butter Chocolate Chip Oatmeal Cookies.
+A few years back Craig and I were visiting Virginia and we stopped at a Farmer’s Market and purchased fresh fruits and vegetables and Grandma’s Peanut Butter Chocolate Chip Oatmeal Cookies.
 We fell in love with the cookies.
-They weren’t just peanut butter cookies with chocolate chips and oatmeal added.
-They were more like a chocolate chip cookie with peanut butter.
-I found this recipe on Jamie Cooks It Up and thought it was so close to the cookies from Virginia.
-Craig called them evil because they were wrecking his diet.
-You seriously can not just eat one they are the best cookies ever!
+They weren’t your typical peanut butter cookies with chocolate chips and oatmeal added, more like a chocolate chip cookie with peanut butter added.
+I found this recipe on Jamie Cooks It Up and thought it was so close to the cookies from that Farmer’s Market.
+Although we did leave out the oatmeal.

 But seriously, these might just be the best cookies ever.
 If you love peanut butter and chocolate, you will love these.
 Guaranteed.